yuvaraj-mani/AZ-304-Microsoft-Azure-Architect-Design/Instructions/Labs/Module_4_Lab.md

     > **Note**: If you receive an error message at this point, you might have to wait for up to 12 hours and try again.

-1. From the lab computer, in the browser window displaying the Azure portal, navigate to the **Azure Active Directory Premium P2 - Licensed users** blade, select the user accounts to which you assigned licenses in this lab, select **Remove license**, and, when prompted to confirm, select **OK**.
+1. From the lab computer, in the browser window displaying the Azure portal, switch to the **Adatum Lab** tenant, navigate to the **Azure Active Directory Premium P2 - Licensed users** blade, select the user accounts to which you assigned licenses in this lab, select **Remove license**, and, when prompted to confirm, select **OK**.

 1. In the Azure portal, navigate to the **Users - All users** blade and ensure that all user accounts you created in this lab are no longer listed as **Directory synced**.